PPL (NYSE:PPL) Coverage Initiated by Analysts at StockNews.com

-StockNews.com assumed coverage on shares of PPL (NYSE:PPL – Get Rating) in a research report sent to investors on Thursday.
-The firm issued a hold rating on the utilities provider’s stock.
+StockNews.com started coverage on shares of PPL (NYSE:PPL – Get Rating) in a report released on Thursday.
+The firm set a “hold” rating on the utilities provider’s stock.

 PPL Stock Up 0.9 %